digitaltwinconsortium/AAS-Repository/README.md

-# aasx-server-blazor
+# Joint CESMII - Plattform Industrie 4.0 - LNI4.0 Carbon Reporting Demonstrator

-Plattform Industrie 4.0 Asset Admin Shell Blazor-based Web-Server, including the standardized Swagger REST API.
+Carbon Reporting Demonstrator based on the Asset Admin Shell Web-Server, including the Swagger REST API currently getting standardized.
+It can be used to report carbon emissions for a production process along its supply chain.